 Focusing on these actions will also help you stay on track even when things don’t go perfectly.
 Maybe the race day weather isn’t ideal, or you miss a couple of workouts due to illness.
 By having process goals in place, you’re less likely to get discouraged because your success is based on your daily efforts throughout the year, not just the finish time in a particular race.

 Outcome goals can often be unrealistic and the pressure to achieve them can prove overwhelming, to the point that some athletes may not race at all.
-Outcome goals often cluster around round numbers (e.g., break 3 hrs for a marathon) rather than being based on reality and the magnitude of improvement one can expect with consistent training.
-This can lead to demotivation and discouragement when the random time goal is not met, even if it was unrealistically set.
+Outcome goals often cluster around round numbers (e.g., breaking 3 hrs for a marathon) rather than being based in reality and the magnitude of improvement you can expect with consistent training.
+This can lead to demotivation and discouragement when the random time goal is not met, even if it was unrealistic to begin with.

 Every step forward is progress, and these small process-based achievements build momentum that propels you toward bigger milestones.